 Then comes WHY — your reasons for this vision.
 Make them good because this will keep you going when it gets hard.

 Third is HOW.
 How is where you reverse engineer the goal and get it down on paper.

 So, to recap…

-The first step in getting a jump on 2021 is setting your revenue goal.
+The first step is setting your revenue goal.